brightcove/brightcove-player-sdk-ios/README.md

 Create a property in your UIViewController to keep track of the BCOVPUIPlayerView.
 The BCOVPUIPlayerView will contain both the Playback Controller's view, and the controls view.

     // PlayerUI's Player View
     @property (nonatomic) BCOVPUIPlayerView *playerView;

 Create the BCOVPUIBasicControlView, and then the BCOVPUIPlayerView.
 This is where we associate the Playback Controller (and thus all the videos it plays) with the controls.
-Set the player view to match the video container from your layout (`videoView`) when it resizes.

     // Create and configure Control View.
     BCOVPUIBasicControlView *controlView = [BCOVPUIBasicControlView basicControlViewWithVODLayout];
     self.playerView = [[BCOVPUIPlayerView alloc] initWithPlaybackController:self.playbackController options:nil controlsView:controlView];
+    // Add BCOVPUIPlayerView to your video view.
+    [self.videoView addSubview:self.playerView];

+You'll need to set up the layout for the player view, you can do this with Auto Layout or the older Springs & Struts approach.

+**Springs & Struts:**

+Set the player view to match the video container from your layout (`videoView`) when it resizes.

     self.playerView.frame = self.videoView.bounds;
     self.playerView.autoresizingMask = UIViewAutoresizingFlexibleHeight | UIViewAutoresizingFlexibleWidth;

+**Auto Layout**

-Finally, add the BCOVPUIPlayerView to your video container, `videoView`.
+Set the `translatesAutoresizingMaskIntoConstraints` on BCOVPUIPlayerView to `NO`.

-    // Add BCOVPUIPlayerView to your video view.
-    [self.videoView addSubview:self.playerView];
+    self.playerView.translatesAutoresizingMaskIntoConstraints = NO;

+Then add the constraints for the layout; setting the top, right, left and bottom anchors of your BCOVPUIPlayerView to equal that of `videoView`

+    [NSLayoutConstraint activateConstraints:@[
+                                              [self.playerView.topAnchor constraintEqualToAnchor:self.videoView.topAnchor],
+                                              [self.playerView.rightAnchor constraintEqualToAnchor:self.videoView.rightAnchor],
+                                              [self.playerView.leftAnchor constraintEqualToAnchor:self.videoView.leftAnchor],
+                                              [self.playerView.bottomAnchor constraintEqualToAnchor:self.videoView.bottomAnchor],
+                                              ]];

 **Reminder:** The PlayerUI uses a small font file for various graphics.
 If you are installing the static framework, and not using CocoaPods, be sure to add the file `bcovpuiiconfont.ttf` from the `BrightcovePlayerSDK.framework` bundle directly to your project listing so that the font file is copied into the app bundle